-3. Governance
+3. Hierarchy

-The policies, procedures, rules, and regulations by which the IEEE and IEEE-SA Standards Board activities are governed are embodied in six documents.
+The policies, procedures, rules, and regulations by which the IEEE and IEEE SA Standards Board activities are governed are embodied in several documents.
+The New York Not-for-Profit Corporation Law outlines requirements pertinent to IEEE's activities as a New York not-for-profit corporation.
 The IEEE Certificate of Incorporation legally establishes the IEEE.
 The IEEE Constitution, which can be approved and amended only by the voting members of the IEEE, contains IEEE's fundamental objectives and organization.
 Implementation of the constitutional provisions, in specific organizational units and their policies, is contained in the IEEE Bylaws, which are approved and amended by the IEEE Board of Directors.
 The IEEE Policies contain more detailed statements of specific policies, objectives, and procedures that may be approved only by the IEEE Board of Directors.
+The IEEE Board of Directors Resolutions documents decisions or directions by the IEEE Board of Directors that may not be documented in IEEE policies and procedures.
 The IEEE Standards Association Operations Manual provides specific objectives and policies that relate to standards activities in the IEEE.
-The IEEE Standards Association Operations Manual is created and amended by the IEEE-SA BOG.
-The sixth document, the IEEE-SA Standards Board Bylaws, is published herewith.
+The IEEE Standards Association Operations Manual is created and amended by the IEEE SA BOG.
+The IEEE SA Board of Governors Resolutions documents decisions or directions by the IEEE SA Board of Governors that may not be documented in IEEE SA policies and procedures.
+The IEEE SA Standards Board Bylaws is published herewith.
 Its purpose is to provide specific policies that relate to the management and creation of approved IEEE standards.
-The IEEE-SA Standards Board Bylaws are created and amended by the IEEE-SA Standards Board, with final approval by the IEEE-SA BOG.
+The IEEE SA Standards Board Bylaws are created and amended by the IEEE SA Standards Board, with final approval by the IEEE SA BOG.

 The precedence of these documents should be remembered by all those engaged in IEEE management duties.
 The IEEE Bylaws shall not be in conflict with the New York Not-For-Profit Corporation Law, the IEEE Certificate of Incorporation, or the IEEE Constitution.
 The IEEE Policies must conform to the provisions of all of these documents.
 Accordingly, the IEEE Standards Association Operations Manual shall conform to and not conflict with the provisions of the IEEE governing documents cited above.
-The IEEE-SA Standards Board Bylaws shall conform to the policies of the IEEE Standards Association Operations Manual.
+The IEEE SA Standards Board Bylaws shall conform to the policies of the IEEE Standards Association Operations Manual.
 Questions of procedure or interpretation shall be addressed to the Managing Director, Standards.

-4. IEEE-SA Standards Board organization
+4. IEEE SA Standards Board organization